-"Flowers for winter" sounds like an oxymoron if you're a New Englander like me, unless we're talking about interiorscaping.
-But winter heath is the exception to the rule.
-This plant, which is related to heather, begins blooming in November for me and continues to bloom right through the winter months of December, January and February, and even on into spring.
+"Flowers for winter" sounds like an oxymoron if you live in the North, unless we're talking about interiorscaping.
+But winter heath (Erica x darleyensis) is the exception to the rule.
+This plant, which is related to heather, can begin blooming in November and can continue to bloom right through the winter months of December, January and February, and even on into spring.

 True, winter heath's flowers are tiny.
 But what they lack in size, they make up for in numbers.
-Besides, any flower... that blooms outdoors in winter for me here in my cold climate is appreciated, regardless of its size.
-Winter heath is a small shrub -- small enough that it will fit right into your flower bed as if it were a perennial.
+Besides, any... flower that blooms outdoors in winter in a cold climate is appreciated, regardless of its size.
+Winter heath is a small shrub, small enough that it will fit right into your flower bed as if it were a perennial.